jimhigson/oboe.js/writing/main/5_Implementation.md

 degree is anti-encapsulation.
 The public object that was extracted as a new concern from a larger object now needs public methods whereas before nothing was exposed.

-![The testing pyramid is a common concept, relying on the assumption that verification of small parts provides a solid base from which to compose system-level behaviours.
-A Lot of testing is done on the low-level components of the system, whereas for the high-level tests only smoke tests are provided.
-\\label{testingPyramidFig}](images/pyramid)

 Jstd can serve example files but need to write out slowly which it has no concept of.
 Customistation is via configuration rather than by